content-left-bg.png

 PublishingPageContent

 Students in selected primary and secondary schools can access free primary healthcare at school.
-General practitioners (GPs) or nurse practitioners work with students and their families to identify and address health issues impacting on students' engagement with learning.
+General practitioners (GPs) or nurse practitioners work with students and their families to identify and address health issues.
 The service provides timely and appropriate access to healthcare for a wide range of health and mental health concerns at no cost to students or their families.
-GPs and nurse practitioners will provide referrals to medical specialists, allied health professionals or other external agencies when required.
+GPs and nurse practitioners provide referrals to medical specialists, allied health professionals or other external agencies when required.

 GPs in State Schools Program

-The GPs in State Schools Program places GPs in 50 Queensland state schools with secondary students 1 day per week during school terms at no cost to students and families.
+The GPs in State Schools Program places GPs in 50 selected Queensland state schools with secondary students.
+Students can access this service 1 day per week during school terms at no cost to students and families.

 WebPartZone1_2